-We've previously described bug bounty programs and white hat hackers, but there’s another type of hacker that’s a shade darker.
-Grey hat hacking sits, predictably, somewhere between the white and black hat hackers, and occupies a grey area.
+As well as bug bounty programs and white hat hackings, there’s another type of hacker that’s a shade darker.
+Grey hat hacking sits, predictably, somewhere between a white and black hat hacker, and occupies a grey area.
 But what is a grey hat hacker?

-What is the difference between white, grey and black hat hackers?
+What is the difference between white, grey, and black hat hackings?

 The coloured-hat concept stems from a trope in old spaghetti Western films where, to make it easier for the audience to recognise the characters, the ‘good guy’ would wear a white hat, and the ‘bad guy’ would wear a black hat.
 Thankfully, we’ve moved on enough that we don’t need such obvious signs to tell us who’s who, but it gives a good basis for the ‘good’ and ‘bad’ when it comes to hacking.

-To make it clear where a grey hat hacker falls, we need to clarify what black hat and white hat hackers do.
+To make it clear where a grey hat hacker falls, we first need to clarify what a black hat and white hat hackers does.

 What is a white hat hacker?